jewelry

 Krementz - 1866 - Present

-Krementz is best known for it’s gold filled jewelry from the art deco to mid-century periods.
-Krementz made men’s cuff links, tie clips, collar buttons and a full line of women’s jew
+Krementz is best known for it’s gold filled jewelry from the Art Deco to Mid-Century periods.
+Krementz made men’s cuff links, tie clips, collar buttons and a full line of women’s jewelry as well.

 Lane, Kenneth J - 1963 - Present